-1. G1 drivers must have a “zero” blood alcohol level while driving – without exception.
+- Can only drive when they have a “zero” blood alcohol level – without exception.

-6. G1 licensed drivers cannot drive between the hours of midnight and 5:00 am.
+- Cannot drive between the hours of midnight and 5:00 a.m.

 There is one exception to rule five above.
 As a G1 driver, you can drive on any road (including major highways) if the driver accompanying you is a licensed Ontario driving instructor.

-As a G1 licensed driver, vehicles and insurance are likely new to you, and though exciting, may leave you with some questions.
-Here are the top questions asked by G1 drivers and about G1 drivers:
+As a G1-licensed driver, vehicles and insurance are likely new to you, and though exciting, may leave you with some questions.
+Here are the top questions asked by G1 drivers about G1 licences and insurance: